 UDFs can only be defined in English even if ALM Octane has been localized for a specific language.

-Tip: Before you begin creating user-defined fields, determine how many user-defined fields you need.
+Tip: Before creating user-defined fields, determine how many user-defined fields you need.
 Certain field types have limits on the amount of user-defined fields that can be created.
 For details on the number of UDFs that you can define per workspace, see Allowed number of user-defined fields.
-In cases where you require more UDFs than allowed, use labels to increase the number of fields without them counting towards the limited amount.
-For details, see the procedure below.

 To add a user-defined field:

-In Settings > Spaces, select the shared space or the workspace where you want to create user-defined fields.
+In Settings > Spaces, select the shared space or the workspace where you want to create a user-defined field.